k2view-academy/K2View-Academy/articles/80_k2cloud/01-overview/80_k2cloud_overview_what_is_k2cloud.md

 K2cloud does not replace Fabric. **Fabric is the runtime platform.
 K2cloud provides the orchestration and lifecycle management used to deploy and operate Fabric environments.**

-## Core K2cloud Objects
+## Core K2cloud Components

-K2cloud uses a small set of objects to define what is deployed and where it runs.
+K2cloud uses a small set of components to define what is deployed and where it runs.

 ### Project